 Underpromise and overdeliver.

 Set an expiration date on proposals.
-Don’t get tied down with one client when there are many others out there.
+Don’t get tied down with one prospect when there are many others out there.

 Always have a contract in place.